ad2003/brave-audiofocus-build/README.md

 If you need noop instead — for example if your music app pauses rather than ducks — build it yourself, see below.

+> Note: the release APK uses `duck` mode, verified with Tidal.
+> If your music app pauses instead of ducking, see [compatibility](#music-app-compatibility-duck-mode).

 ## Installation via Obtainium (recommended)

 The easiest way to stay updated is via [Obtainium](https://github.com/ImranR98/Obtainium):